alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

     caption     : Beta of service login, July 2013
   - filename    : 9-exemplar-driving-licence-online.png
     caption     : Beta of driver information, July 2013

+digital-inclusion: |
+  GDS has mapped the exemplars against the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#measuring-digital-exclusion) to help show where these services may be difficult for some people to use.
+[See the rating for View driving record](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/exemplar-services-and-identity-assurance-how-complex-they-are#view-driving-record).

 ---